yildizmy/employee-management/README.md

 <br/>

-5. After database container starts on Docker, open backend project in using `IntelliJ IDEA`.
-Then select `Java 17` version via `File > Project Structure > Project > SDK` menu and run the services in the following order:
+5. After Zipkin container starts on Docker, open backend project in using `IntelliJ IDEA`.
+Then select `Java 21` version via `File > Project Structure > Project > SDK` menu and run the services in the following order:

 > [!IMPORTANT]
 > If _Lombok requires enabled annotation processing_ dialog appears at this stage, click _Enable annotation processing_ button.